 How To Fix Windows Update Error Codes 0x80070002 And 0x80070003

-Windows Update is a free service for Windows users which is provided by Microsoft on the second Tuesday of every month, or on other days as well if there are some urgent bugs or errors to fix.
-It is important to keep your Windows updated, mostly because of the security updates so that Windows users could stay protected online.
-However, these updates usually include various feature enhancements and drivers updates as well.
+Windows Update is a free service for Windows users, which is provided by Microsoft on the second Tuesday of each month (or on other days if there are urgent bugs or errors to fix).
+It is important to keep Windows updated, mostly because of security updates that help users to stay protected online.
+Note that these updates can also include additional feature enhancements and driver updates.

-If you are reading this, then most probably you have encountered the Windows Update error which comes with the code 0x80070002 or 0x80070003.
-This error usually occurs when Windows updates cannot be installed, when the installation process is in progress or when the updates are installed but the process cannot be finished completely.
-The real reason behind this remains unknown, but one of the causes might be missing Windows Update files even though the updates are downloaded and extracted.
+You may have encountered a Windows Update error with code 0x80070002 or 0x80070003.
+This error usually occurs when Windows updates cannot be installed, when the installation process is in progress, or when updates are installed but the process cannot be finished completely.
+The actual reason behind this problem remains unknown, however, one cause might be missing Windows Update files, even though the updates appear to have been downloaded and extracted.

-As we mentioned earlier, the reason behind these error codes 0x80070002 or 0x80070003 is unknown, however, there a several different ways to fix it and one of them could possibly solve the problem for you.
-In order to fix one or another error code you might need to run the Windows Update troubleshooter, to check the system files for corruptions, to temporary disable installed third-party antivirus software, delete SoftwareDistribution files, check the time and date settings or to perform a clean boot to check if some installed third-party software is not interfering with the Windows Update service.
-Read the guide below and you will find all these methods thoroughly described (with screenshots) and try out these methods one by one to see if any of them can fix the problem for you.
+Although the precise reason behind these errors is not clear, there are several ways to resolve the issue with one or both error codes.
+You might need to run the Windows Update troubleshooter, check system files for corruptions, temporary disable installed third-party antivirus software, delete SoftwareDistribution files, check time and date settings, or perform a clean boot to check that installed third-party software is not interfering with the Windows Update service.
+The guide below thoroughly describes the various methods with screenshots.

 Table of Contents:

 - Run Windows Update Troubleshooter